Thursday, 08 June 2023

 Admire the reflections in the water, or come for the show of waterlilies in summer.

-The Coastal Trail is diverted just below Aros Park car park to allow for construction works on the pier.
-Access will still be available through to the car park.
-Please follow on site signage.
+The Coastal Trail is diverted for a short section just below the main car park due to the upgrade of the old buildings.
+Access will still be available through to the main car park by an alternative path - please follow all on site work signage.
+Work is expected to continue into 2024.

 A great link between Aros Park and Tobermory along the dramatic wooded shore of Tobermory Bay.
 There are views over to Calve Island.